stuartdd/gtools/README.md

 "stdout":"outfile.txt|l1,s1,p1|n2,s2,p2,d2"
 ```

-A _'filter'_ follows an 'stdin' or 'stdout' descriptor separated by '|'
+A _'filter'_ follows a 'stdin' or 'stdout' descriptor separated by '|'

 A _'filter'_ is divided in to _'selector'_(s) by a '|' char.